(412) 431-8960 x115

 Heather Seiders manages Just Harvest’s daily office operations.
 From supervising office assistants to developing strategic plans for the internal organization of Just Harvest’s fundraising and development, Heather’s work spans all programs at Just Harvest.
 Heather graduated from the University of Pittsburgh with a BA in creative nonfiction writing, and writes and edits content for Just Harvest’s annual report and fundraising materials.
 She enjoys reading, painting and spending time outdoors with her family.

 Kristie Weiland Stagno is from Butler, PA and completed her Masters in Social Work at the University of Michigan before coming to Just Harvest in 2003.
 She currently lives in Bloomfield with her family and coordinates our “Give Paychecks a Boost” campaign as well as helping with a variety of other projects at Just Harvest.

 (412) 431-8960 x114

 Shontyia Utterback was a food stamp intern at Just Harvest for the 2015-16 academic year.
 She was a student at Carlow University’s School of Social Work, and graduated with a Bachelor’s of social work with a concentration in trauma in May 2016.

 (412) 431-8960 x108

-Dawn Marie returned to Just Harvest to serve as a Funding Source Development AmeriCorps VISTA this summer after working with the food stamp team as an intern during the 2014-15 academic year.
+Dawn Marie returned to Just Harvest to serve as an AmeriCorps VISTA (Anti-Hunger and Opportunity Corps) member this summer after working with the food stamp team as an intern during the 2014-15 academic year.
 She is a Bachelor of Social Work student at the Carlow University College of Leadership and Social Change with interests in public policy, macro-level community organizing, and economic justice.
 She will be working on building Just Harvest’s fiscal capacity through fundraising events, grants, and partnerships during her VISTA term, including managing Just Harvest’s team for the 2016 Pittsburgh Marathon.